An Important Feature for B2B Sales Lead Generation

 Marketing Automation Vendors Included Here

-Website Visitor Tracking Features in Marketing Automation
+Visitor Tracking Features in Marketing Automation

-Turning Inbound Traffic Into Outbound Sales Leads
+Turning Website Traffic Into Outbound Sales Leads

 Marketing automation tools generally have at least some website visitor tracking features built in.
 They use browser-based tracking cookies to track visitor behavior both before and after a website visitor becomes personally identified through form submissions, etc.

-MA tools may also be used to proactively identify B2B sales leads from the inbound website traffic that comes in every day.
+MA tools may also be used to proactively and automatically identify B2B sales leads from the inbound website traffic that comes in every day.
 This is separate from the automated campaign sequences defined in the MA tools, and allows the sales team to potentially get involved much earlier for prospect outreach and qualification.

 HubSpot’s visitor tracking features include all the essentials required for this aspect of B2B lead tracking and reporting.